Two cops suspended for torturing accused

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The KP police authorities have suspended two police officials and ordered inquiry against them after a video went viral on social media where both were seen torturing an accused.
+The KP police authorities have suspended two police officials and ordered inquiry against them after a video went viral on social media where both were seen torturing an accused.
 The officials claimed the video was filmed in 2018 but someone has made it viral now.
 "The IGP took notice of the incident and both the special police officials have been suspended.
-The incident happened in 2018 in Daudzai and the accused were held for a theft case against whom cases were lodged in Peshawar and Mardan ," an official said.
+The incident happened in 2018 in Daudzai and the accused were held for a theft case against whom cases were lodged in Peshawar and Mardan ," an official said without identifying the cops placed under suspension.

+In the video policemen are brutally torturing the accused while someone is making video of it.
+Many on social media said it is the routine of police that they torture accused in lock-up but hardly few cases are reported.

-PESHAWAR: The KP police authorities have suspended two police officials and ordered inquiry against them after a video went viral on social media where both were seen torturing an accused.
+The KP police authorities have suspended two police officials and ordered inquiry against them after a video went viral on social media where both were seen torturing an accused.
 The officials claimed the video was filmed in 2018 but someone has made it viral now.
 "The IGP took notice of the incident and both the special police officials have been suspended.
-The incident happened in 2018 in Daudzai and the accused were held for a theft case against whom cases were lodged in Peshawar and Mardan ," an official said.
+The incident happened in 2018 in Daudzai and the accused were held for a theft case against whom cases were lodged in Peshawar and Mardan ," an official said without identifying the cops placed under suspension.

+In the video policemen are brutally torturing the accused while someone is making video of it.
+Many on social media said it is the routine of police that they torture accused in lock-up but hardly few cases are reported.